 We have limited sources of revenue to provide incoming cash flows to sustain our future operations.
 As outlined above, our ability to pursue our planned business activities is dependent upon our successful efforts to raise additional capital and the effectiveness of our cost-cutting and other capital preservation measures.
-Without additional financing, we expect our cash and cash equivalents as of September 30, 2023, combined with additional cost reduction options available, will be sufficient to fund our operating expenses and capital expenditure requirements for an additional five to seven months from the date of this report.
+Without additional financing, we expect our cash and cash equivalents as of March 31, 2024, combined with additional cost reduction options available, will be sufficient to fund our operating expenses and capital expenditure requirements into early fiscal fourth quarter.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect or may fail in our efforts to enact additional cost reduction options.
 Furthermore, our operating plan may change, and we may need additional funds sooner than planned in order to meet operational needs and capital requirements for product development and commercialization.